Your questions, answered.

 Salary and Benefits

 Our compensation system values experience and performance and makes Newark’s teachers among the highest paid teachers in the country.
-All teachers new to Newark Public Schools will enter under the universal salary scale.
-The universal salary scale helps Newark Public School teachers earn more both earlier in their careers and over their lifetime.
-Your years of teaching experience will dictate where you fall on the salary guide.
+Your degree and years of teaching experience will dictate where you fall on the salary guide.
+Click here to download our 2019-24 Salary Scale

 No. We do not allow sick days from another district to be transferred to Newark Public Schools.